frontend112/rec-task-2025/notes.md

 360
 mobile first (360)

+technologies: react, ts, tailwindcss, mongodb
+? graphQL

 Ideas how to implement mobile version: Samsung.com search for sth (resize to mobile) Get font, font Weight, font size from figma
-Create componnet with cart where we define single card Componnent with cards where we get data from data base and showonly visible part(max should be visible 6) Level up forms, filters etc
+Create componnet with cart where we define single card Componnent with cards where we get data from data base and showonly visible part(max should be visible 3) Level up forms, filters etc

-Set default visible vashing mashines to 6
+Set default visible vashing mashines to 3
-If user clicks button below then add other 6 (setstate)
+If user clicks button below then add other 3 (setstate)

 Use hooks to minimaze app reloading when we get data